-Mental retardation (say: ree-tar-day-shun) is a term that was once commonly used to describe someone who learns and develops more slowly than other kids.
-But it's not used as much anymore because it hurts people's feelings.
+If a kid has an intellectual disability, it means that he or she learns and develops more slowly than other kids.
+At one time, intellectual disabilities were called "mental retardation," but that term is not used as much anymore because it hurts people's feelings.

-Instead, you might hear terms like "intellectual disability" or "developmental delay."
-But all these words mean basically the same thing.
-Someone who has this kind of problem will have trouble learning and functioning in everyday life.
+Someone who has an intellectual disability will have trouble learning and functioning in everyday life.
 This person could be 10 years old, but might not talk or write as well as a typical 10-year-old.
 He or she also is usually slower to learn other skills, like how to get dressed or how to act around other people.

 But having an intellectual disability doesn't mean a person can't learn.
 Ask anyone who knows and loves a person with an intellectual disability!
 Some kids with autism, Down syndrome, or cerebral palsy may be described as having an intellectual disability, yet they often have a great capacity to learn and become quite capable kids.